QCentroid/qcentroid-docs/docs/platform/getting-started.md

 ![Login permission error](../images/login-permission-error.png)

-Contact User Support to be granted access to the platform.
+contact User Support to grant you access to the platform.

 ## First steps